 Contextual Information: Erythritol’s Journey Through Your Body

 Unlike sugar, which is readily absorbedAbsorption refers to the process of how your body takes in nutrients from the food you eat.
-Imagine it like a gateway that allows the broken-down bits of your food to pass from your digestive system into your bloodstream, where… Read More and metabolized by the body, erythritol takes a different path.
-After consumption, most of it passes through the small intestineYour intestines are a long, muscular tube that’s a key part of your digestive system.
-They’re like a superhighway for food!
-After you eat, food travels from your stomach down into your intestines, where the magic of digestion happens.
-The… Read More without being absorbed.
+Imagine it like a gateway that allows the broken-down bits of your food to pass from your digestive system into your bloodstream, where they can be delivered to your cells for energy. •… Read More and metabolized by the body, erythritol takes a different path.
+After consumption, most of it passes through the small intestineThe intestine is a long, winding tube in the body that plays a very important role in helping the body get the energy and nutrients (good parts from food) it needs to work properly.
+Think of the intestine like a very busy workshop in a factory, where different workers have… Read More without being absorbed.
 It then travels to the large intestine, where a small portion may be fermented by gut bacteriaGut bacteria, also sometimes called gut microbiome, are microscopic living organisms that reside in your digestive system, especially your intestines.
-Think of them as tiny roommates living inside your gut, helping you with digestion and even your metabolism! • Other… Read More, but the majority is excreted in urine.
+Think of them as tiny roommates living inside your gut, helping you with digestion and even your metabolism! • Other Names: You might also hear them called “intestinal flora” or “microflora,”… Read More, but the majority is excreted in urine.
 This unique metabolic pathwayImagine your body as a bustling factory, where raw materials are converted into finished products through a series of interconnected steps.
-Each step involves specific tools and workers, and the final product depends on the precise sequence and efficiency of… Read More is why erythritol has virtually no calories and doesn’t raise bloodBlood is the life force coursing through your veins and arteries, delivering vital oxygen and nutrients to every cell in your body while whisking away waste products.
+Each step involves specific tools and workers, and the final product depends on the precise sequence and efficiency of each stage.
+Metabolic pathways are like these assembly lines within… Read More is why erythritol has virtually no calories and doesn’t raise bloodBlood is the life force coursing through your veins and arteries, delivering vital oxygen and nutrients to every cell in your body while whisking away waste products.
 It’s a complex, dynamic fluid—not just a simple red liquid.
-Consider it a… Read More sugar levels.
+Consider it a bustling highway system within your body, carrying various cellular vehicles… Read More sugar levels.

 Health Implications: A Sweetener That’s (Mostly) Kind to Your Body